AlbertoV5/tec-data/Week-1/challenge-1/readme.md

 <img src="./resources/Outcomes_vs_Goals.png" alt="drawing" width="750"/>

-**Conclusion:** Most projects with exceedingly high goals do not succeed, as expected.
-And although we see a great ratio around the range of 35,000 to 50,000, the population is too small to use it as a good statistic.
+**Conclusion:** Most projects with exceedingly high goals do not succeed, just as expected.
+And although we see a favorable ratio around the range of 35,000 to 50,000, the population is too small to use it as an accurate statistic.

 ### Challenges and Difficulties Encountered